traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 <br>

-^ in this project i wanted to explore reactions when people realize the lights can be change with a web app.
+^ explore reactions when people realize the lights can be change w/ a web app.

 ^ Gave talks about this project last year, check out link

-^ I built an app to control the lights
+^  app to control the lights

-^ Anyone on the web could control the lights
+^ Anyone on the web could change colors and patterns

 ^ Lots of coding: React, NodeJS, MQTT, Arduino